 The OHCHR, in a Corrigendum document on November 2, included citations of reports by TCHRD, UHRP, WUC and a joint submission by UNPO and SMHRIC, but individual submissions from Demosisto as well as a joint submission focusing on Tibet were still omitted.

-🔴HKFP_Live: China is facing questions from other countries about its human rights record at the United Nations in Geneva.
+HKFP_Live: China faces questions from other countries about its human rights record at the United Nations in Geneva.
+[English audio from 3:00]

 Posted by Hong Kong Free Press HKFP on Tuesday, 6 November 2018